eno-lang/sublime-eno/README.md

 This package adds syntax highlighting for the [eno notation language](https://eno-lang.org)

-Current status: Freshly started to build this, not working yet
+Current status: Feature complete but pending testing, cleanup, documentation and proper packaging